QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To solve the Lagrangian extremization problem, we compute first derivatives of the Lagrangian and set them equal to 0
+To solve the Lagrangian extremization problem, we compute first derivatives of the Lagrangian and set them equal to 0.

--  **Note:** Our objective function and constraints satisfy conditions that work to assure that required second-order conditions are satisfied at an allocation that satisfies the first-order conditions that we are about to compute
+-  **Note:** Our objective function and constraints satisfy conditions that work to assure that required second-order conditions are satisfied at an allocation that satisfies the first-order conditions that we are about to compute.

 Here are the **first order necessary conditions** for extremization (i.e., maximization with respect to :math:`\vec C, \vec K`,